Importance of GAP Analysis in ERP Implementation | Steps to be followed to perform effective GAP Analysis

 2. Defining Top Business Objectives

 Once the information regarding the present state of the organization is defined, the next step is to define the business objectives.
-These can be related to the economic objectives, human objectives, social objectives, or organic objectives.
+These can be related to economic objectives, human objectives, social objectives, or organic objectives.

 3. Planning the next steps